pruthvirajbhat/website-portfolio-old-uno/README.md

 # About Website

-Projects, Challenges, Observations and Personal Accomplishments are written in a descrptive manner on this website hosted on Github.
+Projects, Challenges, Observations and Personal Accomplishments are written in a descriptive manner on this website hosted on Github.